luafun/luafun/doc/under_the_hood.rst

 (never end).
 Since there is no way to determine automatically if an iterator is finite or not [#turing]_ the library function can not automatically resolve infinite loops.
-It is your obligation to do not pass infinite iterator to reducing functions.
+It is your obligation not to pass infinite iterators to reducing functions.

 Tracing JIT